AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

    ![Edit Textbox CSS](/help/forms/assets/edit_color_textbox.png)

-#### 4. Test the customized theme on a local environment {#test-the-theme}
+#### 4. Test the customized theme {#test-the-theme}

-The theme designers preview the changes in the local proxy server and customize the theme according to the requirements for different AEM components.
-To test the customized theme and see the theme customizations in real time, perform the following steps:
+The theme customizations are tested on a local environment.
+You can preview the changes in the local proxy server and customize the theme according to the requirements for different AEM components.
+To test the customized theme and see the customizations in real time, perform the following steps:
 4.1 [Rename the env_template file](#rename-env-file-theme-folder)
 4.2 [Start a local proxy server](#start-a-local-proxy-server)